petersem/posterr/README.md

  - There is no password for the settings page yet
  - Software has not been rigorously tested
  - The are still some layout issues for tag lines and the progress bar
  - Supported browsers are Chrome and MS Edge.
-It is possible to get working with Firefox, but for now, im leaving that off the list.
+It is possible to get working with Firefox, but for now, im leaving that off the list. (other browsers may work, but have not been tested)
+ - Not all screen sizes and resolutions will scale and look correct at this stage.
+ - See the issues section on GitHub for a full list of defect and enhancement requests.

 ## Features
  - Now Screening: Shows and movies from Plex.